Post photo: Drops of water | © Pixabay

 "Best of all things is water; but gold, like a gleaming fire by night, outshines all pride of wealth besides."

-This ancient Greek poet from the 5th century BC certainly didn't know the British Isles, which demand something more from people than just the pure pleasure of water.
+This ancient Greek poet from the 5th century BC certainly did not know the British Isles, which demanded something more from people than the pure pleasure of water.

-It was probably an irony of fate that, beginning in the 5th century AD, Christian monks apparently managed to give the water itself a golden touch and then market it as the water of life, better known today as whiskey or whiskey.
+It was probably an irony of fate that, beginning in the 5th century AD, Christian monks apparently managed to give the water itself a golden touch and then to market it as the water of life, today more commonly known as whiskey or whiskey.

 Much later I got a taste for it myself when a friend introduced me to good tea and even better whisky.
 I still have fond memories of our tasting evenings together and I hope that he came as close as possible to his goal of trying every single malt at least once.